RWS/studio-api-docs/apiconcepts/translationmemory/doing_translation_memory_lookups.md

 ```
 ***

-And the sample function below demonstrates how to create and use a **TranslationUnit** object for a TM search:
+The following sample method shows how to create and use a **TranslationUnit** object for a TM search:

 # [C#](#tab/tabid-10)
 ```cs